cb1kenobi/axway-open-docs/content/en/docs/central/cli_central/cli_install.md

 AXWAY CLI, version 3.0.0
 Copyright (c) 2018-2021, Axway, Inc. All Rights Reserved.

-You are logged in as DOSA_5ed74d68defxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx604.
+You are logged in as DOSA_xxxxxxxxxxxxxxxxxxxxxxxx.
 This account has been set as the default.
 ```